-Free-of-charge access to the facilities specified in the TNA context will be granted following the evaluation of proposals submitted by user groups for their utilization in response to two dedicated Calls during the lifetime of the JERICO project.
+Free-of-charge access to the facilities specified in the TNA context have been granted following the evaluation of proposals submitted by user groups for their utilization in response to three dedicated Calls during the lifetime of the JERICO project.
 A user group can be a single researcher (user) or a team of two or more researchers (users).
-The evaluation of submitted TNA proposals will be conducted via a selection process that will assess them for scientific excellence, innovation and eventual impacts on the state-of- the-art.
+The evaluation of submitted TNA proposals will have been conducted via a selection process assessing them for scientific excellence, innovation and eventual impacts on the state-of- the-art.

-The access conceded will include logistical, technical and scientific support by the access provider (or infrastructure operator), and any special training that a user group may require to use an assigned infrastructure.
+The access conceded included logistical, technical and scientific support by the access provider (or infrastructure operator), and any special training required by a user group to use an assigned infrastructure.

-JERICO will contribute to the travel and subsistence costs relating to visits by users, whenever necessary.
-A maximum of two travel grants will be assigned to each user group, depending on the length of the requested period of stay.
+JERICO contributed to the travel and subsistence costs relating to visits by users, whenever necessary.
+A maximum of two travel grants have been assigned to each user group, depending on the length of the requested period of stay.

 Eligibility of user groups

-To be eligible, a user group must satisfy the following conditions (see also Annex 3 to the Grant Agreement @ ftp://ftp.cordis.europa.eu/pub/fp7/docs/fp7-ga-annex3-infra_en.pdf):
+To be eligible, a user group must satisfy the following conditions (see also Annex 3 to the Grant Agreement):

 a) the user group leader and the majority of the users must work in an institution (public or private) established in a Member State of the European Union or a State associated with the 7th Framework Programme.